tomoxdd/PC-builder-helper/README.md

-Choosing components for your first pc build can be a struggle.
+Choosing the components for your first pc build can be a struggle.
 That is why I created this simple cmd-based python program to help you choose the components for your first pc build.
 Disclaimer: This file does not replace professional advice.

 Includes: